• Skip to main content

 5491 Foundation Internship I

 Prerequisite(s): Credit or concurrent enrollment in SWO 5320 or SWO 5221 and a grade of B or concurrent enrollment in SWO 5361 or SWO 5561.
+A minimum grade of B is required for this course.

 Orientation and introduction to internship, at least 240 hours of applied learning and an integrative seminar.
 A grade of B or better must be received in this course to complete the requirements for the master’s degree.
 Fee: $50.